guni7/x_x-contracts/README.md

 run transfers -
 This is used to execute transfers to beneficiary accounts when the switch is triggered.
 This is triggered once everyday from a server.

-The storage of the smart contract
-This can be called by anyone.
-The endpoint execution fails when the
+This endpoint of the smart contract can be called by anyone.
+The endpoint execution fails when the current time is less than the switch trigger time.